tfausak/rattletrap/README.markdown

 The best way to get Rattletrap is by downloading [the latest release][] for your platform.

 Rattletrap is written in [Haskell][].
-To build Rattletrap from source, install [Stack][].
-Then run `stack --resolver nightly-2023-02-12 install rattletrap`.
 If you'd like to use a program written in a different language, consider one of the following:

 - <https://github.com/jjbott/RocketLeagueReplayParser> (C#)
 - <https://github.com/nickbabcock/rrrocket> (Rust)